Eating raw garlic and onions daily is a great way to lower your breast and colon cancer risk!

 They analyzed the dietary allium vegetable consumption in cancer patients and healthy individuals and found that consumption of allium vegetables (in this case primarily garlic, garlic stalk, leeks, onion and spring onion) was associated with a reduced risk of almost all types of colorectal cancer.

-Specifically, adults who ate the highest amount of allium vegetables had up to a 79 percent reduced risk of developing colorectal cancer compared to those who consumed the lowest amounts.
+Specifically, adults who ate the highest amount of allium vegetables had up to a 79% reduced risk of developing colorectal cancer compared to those who consumed the lowest amounts.
 Amazing!

 The inverse relationship of increased allium consumption to a decreased likelihood of colorectal cancer was seen in the overall consumption of allium vegetables, as well as in specific types of allium vegetables.
 (Source)